Dream Interpretation Dead Parents and Relatives. Is It Real?

 - The strength of the contact seems to depend on the telepathic abilities of the dreamer and the deceased and the emotional state of the dreamer.

 - Another key feature of spiritual contact is the person in the dream talks and acts like a real person–like the person you know.
 You can look them in the eyes and see intelligence and personality.
 Dream characters usually behave like actors who stick to a script.
 When you look at them closely or go off-script by asking pointed questions, they tend to distort and act out of character.
-They don’t respond like you would expect a person to respond.
+They don’t respond like you would expect a person to respond. *The exception to this rule is when dream characters represent the unconscious mind or other major part of the psyche.

 - The communication is mind to mind, aka “telepathic.”
 Mouths don’t need to move, and words aren’t as important as thoughts and feelings.